byronlove-lace/bullpen-blog/README.md

 ## Features

 * Web UI using Flask + Jinja templates (routes under `app/main`).
+* Styling with Bootstrap — templates include Bootstrap 3/4 classes and macros (via `bootstrap/wtf.html`) so forms and UI elements render with a clean, responsive design out of the box.
 * REST API (blueprint `app/api`) for posts, users and comments with JSON responses.
 * Authentication for API routes via HTTP Basic / token (Flask-HTTPAuth).
 * Role-based permissions decorator (`permission_required`) for protected endpoints.